 Many of us are not exactly morning people, and that is okay, but what if we looked at each day as a fresh start to happiness?
 What if we woke up every morning with our tails wagging and smiles on our faces?

-3. Dogs are loyal.
+3. Dogs are loyal

 A dog will always be your best friend as they aim to please their human companions.
-Moo follows me everywhere, regardless if we are home or in the backcountry.
+Moo follows me everywhere, regardless of whether we are home or in the backcountry.
 She is extremely protective and can read my emotions.
 No matter if I am happy, sad, or angry, Moo is always there by my side.

 As humans, we often write other people off because “they did us wrong.”
 Instead of working through problems and working on forgiveness, we tend to turn our backs on others.
 Loyalty is an incredible trait and is the backbone of every relationship.
 A loyal friend is the best type of friend to have.

-4. Dogs will try anything once.
+4. Dogs will try anything once

 Whether it is swimming in an alpine lake, jumping off rocks, or riding in a backpack; dogs will usually try anything once.
 They may not like it, but they will try it because they are loyal and aim to please.